sayadennis/sayadennis.github.io/_projects/2_bbcar.md

 * Mutation Signatures: We identified 9 SBS, 1 DBS, and 3 ID signatures, some linked to DNA mismatch repair issues—a hallmark of cancer risk.
 * Copy Number Variations: Found hundreds of recurrent DNA changes, including a BRCA1 deletion that was specifically recurrent in the high-risk population.
 * Model Performance: Our models achieved a decent predictive accuracy (ROC-AUC ~0.60).
-But here’s the catch: about 20 samples were consistently misclassified, hinting that each sample's variability might be clouding the big picture.
+But here’s the catch: 13 samples were consistently misclassified on all the folds.
+These samples did not show statistically significant correlations with patient age, library size, or biopsy year, suggesting some unknown sample variability that warrants further investigation.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">